 Scholars on the J-1 visa may be extended up to 5 years maximum.
 Departments must request the extension before the current Form DS-2019 expires (see the dates on section #3 of the DS-2019 form).
 There must be adequate funding to cover the new time period, and the department must support extending the academic appointment with the University.

 To request an extension, the department hosting the scholar must confirm the scholar's reappointment and funding has been finalized.
 The department then must send a Notice of Extension form to the HIO prior to the scholar's DS-2019 end date.

 After the request is made, the HIO may issue an extended Form DS-2019.
 The HIO also issues departments a memo months prior to the expiration of the Form DS-2019 asking if an extension will be requested.
 Departments complete the extension form and return it to the HIO, or contact the HIO advisor directly to request an extension.

 Transferring a J-1 Scholar

 J-1 scholars may request to transfer from one employer to another.
 In SEVIS, the transfer is processed through updates to the J-1 scholar's SEVIS record performed by both the current employer and future employer.
 A J-1 scholar who intends to move from one employer to another should discuss their plans with the Responsible Officer (RO)/Alternate Responsible Officer (ARO) of both employers, provide official evidence of academic appointment at the new program, and decide on a specific date of transfer.
 All transfer requests must be made before the end date on your DS-2019 form.

-The spouse and children of a J-1 visa holder hold J-2 status and may apply to the United States Citizenship and Immigration Services (USCIS) for permission to work in the United States.
+The married spouse and children under the age of 21 are eligible to apply for the J-2 dependent visa.
+J-2 dependents may apply to the United States Citizenship and Immigration Services (USCIS) for permission to work in the United States.
 The HIO is able to assist with these applications.